SENTRIX

 The act of sentencing is the most visible and the most important decision-making moment in the criminal justice process.
 It is an intersection between the power of the state and the freedom of the individual.
 It is influenced by a complex set of decision-making dynamics that we have not yet been able to fully explain and understand.

-You are welcome to join us at our second forum, which will take place on Wednesday, 4 March from 3:00 PM to 5:00 PM CET.
-This session will explore sentencing guidelines across jurisdictions, focusing on their design, use, and effects on judicial discretion,...
+You are welcome to join us at our third forum, Talking to Sentencers, which will take place on Wednesday, 15 April from 3:00 PM to 5:00 PM CET.
+Talking to Sentencers explores interviews and focus groups as ways of studying sentencing through the accounts of judges and...

 Research Design